lokalise/ruby-lokalise-api/README.md

                                                 ## params (hash)
                                                 ### :page and :limit
                                                 # Output:
-                                                ## Array of contributors in the given project
+                                                ## Collection of contributors in the given project
 ```

 #### Fetch a single contributor